xbenkozx/anytone-cps-py/readme.md

 This project aims to provide a modern, scriptable, and community-maintained alternative to the stock AnyTone CPS, while keeping the workflow familiar for existing users.

 Currently, this project is in Alpha stage and is a work is progress.
 Not all functionality has been added but will be updated as soon as feature become available.
 Only FW version 4.00 is supported.
-Once the CPS is in Beta, I will expand to include future FW versions as well as other Anytone radio models
+Once the CPS is in Beta, I will expand to include future FW versions.

 > **Note**
 > This project is not affiliated with, endorsed by, or supported by AnyTone / Qixiang.
 All trademarks are the property of their respective owners.